lordwelch/settngs/README.md

 ```

-A trivial example is included at the bottom of settngs.py with the output below.
+A trivial example is included at the bottom of settngs.py with the output below (using bash).
 For a more complete example see [ComicTagger].
 ```console
 $ python -m settngs
 Hello world